So this was what her pleading and begging, her answer to everything had amounted to.

 "Deal!"
 Rumpelstiltskin giggled more gleefully than before and jumped up and down excitedly.
 She watched him curiously.
 This was it then, this...this childish powerful creature was her new future.
 She remained stone faced, not allowing anyone to see any of the emotions passing through her.
 She could do this.

 "Belle," came her father's voice behind her.
 "You cannot do this," she turned to him and rested her hand on his chest, trying to keep her face brave and not cry.
 She'd been separated by her mother by force of death and now she was voluntarily doing it to her father.
 It was hard to see now, but this was the right thing to do.
-He would remain, he would live, he would continue to rule.
+He would remain, he would live, he would continue to rule and when it was time another heir could be found.
 That was all that mattered.
 She had to be brave for him, after all, this was for him.
 "Please," he begged, "you can't go with this...beast!" he spat glaring over her shoulder to the creature about to take her away from this life.

-"Father, Gaston..." she looked at the pair of them, she'd known them both her entire life, and cared for them both, no matter how dull and stupid she thought Gaston had grown up to be, no matter how demanding and controlling her father could be.
-Separating from them wasn't easy, but it had to be done.
+"Father, Gaston..." she looked at the pair of them, she'd known them both for a long time, her father for her entire life!
+Gaston she wouldn't lament being rid of but her father...no matter how demanding and controlling he could be he did love her more than anything!
+Separating from him wouldn't be easy, but it had to be done.
 "It's been decided," she said firmly, trying to tell him that things were not going to change.
 Their desperate pleas were useless.

 "You know..." the sinister voice muttered behind her, she could hear his footsteps coming closer to her, feel him lurking just over her shoulder, "she's right."
 She glanced at him, still wearing a face of indistinguishable emotion.
 "The deal...is struck!" he said, in a way that made her stomach flip over.
 But looking at her father she could tell that it had gotten the point across to him.
 It seemed to have killed his hope, she only wished that some day he would realize that she was doing this to give him hope, to give him and everyone else a chance at life.
 "Oh!
 Congratulations on your little war!"
 Rumpelstiltskin taunted needlessly.